4. Running a UM workflow on ARCHER2

 Notes

-Quotes around the variable values are essential otherwise the suite will not run.
+Quotes around the variable values are essential otherwise the workflow will not run.

-In normal practice you submit your suites to the parallel queue (either short or standard) on ARCHER2.
+In normal practice you submit your workflow to the parallel queue (either short or standard) on ARCHER2.

 For organised training events, we use processor reservations, whereby we have exclusive access to a prearranged amount of ARCHER2 resource.
 Reservations are specified by adding an additional setting called the reservation code; e.g. n02-training_226.